chudkowsky/howcryptoworksbook/Chapter_05_Custody.md

 ### Evidence and Monitoring Systems

 The difference between intention and reality lies in evidence—the verifiable proof that security policies were actually followed rather than merely intended.
 Enterprise custody systems emphasize **Write-Once-Read-Many (WORM)** immutable logs with NTP-synchronized timestamps, ensuring that evidence cannot be altered after the fact.
+For example, S3 Object Lock can enforce WORM retention, and time sources should be NTP-synchronized per NIST guidance (e.g., SP 800-92).

 These comprehensive logs capture device attestations proving hardware integrity, signer participation records showing exactly who approved each transaction, and complete approval trails documenting the decision-making process.
 When a $50 million transaction moves from cold storage, the evidence trail shows which HSM generated the signature, which administrators provided approval, and exactly when each step occurred.